langchain-ai/langgraphjs/docs/docs/concepts/persistence.md

 ### Get state history

 You can get the full history of the graph execution for a given thread by calling `await graph.getStateHistory(config)`.
-This will return a list of `StateSnapshot` objects associated with the thread ID provided in the config.
+This will return an array of `StateSnapshot` objects associated with the thread ID provided in the config.
 Importantly, the checkpoints will be ordered chronologically with the most recent checkpoint / `StateSnapshot` being the first in the list.

 ```typescript
 const config = { configurable: { thread_id: "1" } };